Whtneyas/css-to-the-rescue-2223/README.md

  - Changed the figure tag to list items

- I changeD the figure element to list items and realised it started working perfectly as i wanted it to.
-I made a list of items in the ul and styled it individually using the nth-of-type selector.
-But i realised it was so difficult to style each item because i had over 100 stars i neeed to style.
+Upon reflection, I determined that modifying the figure element to list items proved to be a more effective solution as it allowed my application to function precisely as intended.
+Specifically, I created a list of items within the unordered list (ul) and styled each item individually using the nth-of-type selector.
+However, as I progressed with this approach, I encountered a significant challenge in that styling each item was increasingly difficult, given that my application consisted of over 100 stars that required individual styling.

  - Progress Interview